 In natural (wild) Arabica coffee, the Yayu Coffee Forest Biosphere Reserve is known for having an extraordinarily high level of genetic variation.

 The Yayu forest, with thousands of wild coffee trees interspersed with other wild plants, is mostly intact and unspoiled in its core region.

 Coffee farming occurs in the reserve’s forest margins and transition zones, providing up to 70% of the cash income for over 90% of the local population.

-In a recent study, we looked at the prospects for increased income and biodiversity protection through speciality coffee.
+A recent study looked at the prospects for increased income and biodiversity protection through specialty coffee.

 Speciality coffee, like fine wine, is a high-quality product with a higher price tag.